girishdatsts/GraphOnAirLineDataset/README.md

 # GraphOnAirLineDataset
-This is create graph based model  is to the travers the graph to find out shortest path
+Model aims to create graph based model, to the travers the graph to find out shortest path